A heartbreaking fairytale of love and loss comes vividly to life in Melly Still’s evocative production.

 Rippled through with silvery, watery beauty, Dvořák’s lovely score conjures a dappled world of shadowy half-light, of things unspoken and unseen.
 Rustic folk melodies meet courtly dances and magical love-music in this late-Romantic masterpiece – an operatic fantasy that looks beyond the storybook world of happily-ever-after to find truths that are powerfully and painfully human.

 Robin Ticciati conducts this revival of Melly Still’s much-loved production, with soprano Sally Matthews as the nymph who loses all for love.
 Patricia Bardon is the witch Ježibaba who takes it from her, fresh from her acclaimed performance as Cornelia in our Festival 2018 production of Giulio Cesare.

-Supported by A Syndicate of Individuals – If you would like to hear about joining the syndicate please contact the Development team at email@example.com
+Thanks to our kind supporters – If you would like to hear about ways in which you can support this production (from £5,000) please contact the Development team at firstname.lastname@example.org

 Cast and creative team

 Conductor Robin Ticciati